 An Assessment of Corrective Measures (ACM) is required by 40 CFR 257.96.
 This requires an evaluation of the available options to mitigating groundwater impacts at the Site.
-An evaluation addressing the requirements of 257.96 and 257.97 is summarized in Table 3, Table 4, and Table 5.
+An evaluation addressing the requirements of 257.96 and 257.97 as applied to remedy options is discussed in this Section and Sections 4 and 5, and is summarized in Table 3, Table 4, and Table 5.
 This evaluation also supports the selected remedy as an adequate and appropriate remedy to address any Part 620 exceedances due to the Site, including those alleged in Illinois EPA's 2018 Violation Notice.